CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~/lnv-to-evpn$
 ```

-Repeat these two steps on the VTEP nodes, but remember the service is vxrd here.
+Repeat these two 'stop' and 'disable' steps on the VTEP nodes (leaf/exit), the difference being that it is the *vxrd* here.

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible vtep -a 'systemctl stop vxrd.service' --become